-A monthly summary that lists the services you received, the amount the provider charged and the amount Harvard Pilgrim paid or denied.
+An Activity Summary, also known as an explanation of benefits or EOB, is a monthly summary that lists the services you received, the amount the provider charged, and the amount Harvard Pilgrim paid or denied.
 The Activity Summary is not a bill, but it will tell you if you owe your provider money.
-A new Activity Summary will post each month to your online account.
+A new Activity Summary will be posted each month to your online account.
 We will also mail you an Activity Summary when you are responsible for a deductible, coinsurance or an amount not covered by your plan.

 Generally, this is the maximum amount that Harvard Pilgrim will pay a provider for covered services.
 If you have a POS or a PPO plan and you see a non-participating provider, it’s possible that the provider will charge more than the allowed amount for the care you received.
 In that case, you would be responsible for paying the difference between the provider’s charges and Harvard Pilgrim’s allowed amount.
 This is sometimes called “balance billing.”
-1
+Note: If you have an HMO plan, there is no coverage for care you receive from non-participating providers, except in an emergency.

 Balance billing is something that can happen when POS and PPO members see non-participating providers for covered services.
 Non-participating providers sometimes charge more than Harvard Pilgrim’s allowed amount for the care they provide.
 After Harvard Pilgrim pays the non-participating provider’s claim, you would be responsible for paying any balance on the provider’s bill over and above what Harvard Pilgrim paid.
-That amount would not count toward your out-of-pocket maximum.1
+That amount would not count toward your out-of-pocket maximum.
+Note: If you have an HMO plan, there is no coverage for care you receive from non-participating providers, except in an emergency.

 A claim is a provider’s request to be paid for your care.
 When providers send claims to Harvard Pilgrim, we will look at your benefits and figure out who needs to pay the provider and how much.
 If you need to pay, you will receive a bill from the provider, which you should compare against the Activity Summary you receive from Harvard Pilgrim.